LogtalkDotOrg/logtalk3/examples/assumptions/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This example provides a simple, limited, implementation of linear and intuitionistic assumptions as discussed in the following paper:
+This example provides a simple, limited, implementation of ground linear and intuitionistic assumptions as discussed in the following paper:

 	@inproceedings{DBLP:conf/slp/TarauDF95,
 	  author    = {Paul Tarau and